Rome Film Festival 🎥 & Attractions in Autumn 🇮🇹

 From here, you can take a pleasant stroll along the Tiber.
 If you have an extra hour or so to spare, this is also an enjoyable way of reaching the Vatican, the Castel Sant’ Angelo, and even the Piazza Del Popolo.

-One of our favorite locations – the ancient baths of Caracalla – are not as busy as the better-known attractions.
+One of our favourite locations – the ancient baths of Caracalla – are not as busy as the better-known attractions.

 Entrance is €6 (this ticket also gives you entry to the Tomb of Cecilia Metella and Quintili’s Villa).
 Again you’ll be wandering around outside, so save this for a dry day.
 Good for a morning or afternoon excursion.